Book cover

 In addition to enabling asynchronous communication between clients and servers, message queues enable two forms of decoupling among the components of a distributed application:

 Space decoupling makes solutions based on message queues quite flexible.
 Development teams—both for the client and the server—can work and evolve their systems autonomously.
 Delays from one team do not affect the work of other teams, for example.
 This flexibility is achieved as long as the message format remains stable over time.
-On the other hand, time decoupling makes the architecture robust against failures.
+Meanwhile, time decoupling makes the architecture robust against failures.
 For example, server failures do not impact clients.
 However, it is essential that the message broker be stable and capable of storing a large number of messages, as mentioned earlier.
 To ensure the availability of these brokers, they are usually managed by specialized infrastructure teams.

 Message queue with multiple servers